rwendell/melee-notes/Game Knowledge/Fox/Tech Skill.md

 ### Short Hop
 More useful frame wise.
 *Important Note:* Early aerial can be grabbed after, late aerial can be grabbed before
-## JC Shine (Double/Multi Shine)
+## JC Shine
+### Double/Multi Shine
 Cancel your vertical momentum and immediately enter a shine.
-Good for mix-ups and recovery
+### Up Smash
+Great punish for players not expecting it
 # OOS
 Most universally useful options are shield grab, up-smash, nair, wavedash.
 Shine/Waveshine have niche applications
 ## Shield-Drop
 A tool for instantly dropping from platforms
 ### Shine
 useful for hitting opponents poking below
 # Jump
 Fox does not have great aerial mobility/control.
 In order to control Fox properly you need to decide how to move **before** your jump.
 ## Types of Jumps
 - Dash/Walk/Standstill -> Jump
 - Dash/Walk/Standstill  -> Jump -> Forward
 - Dash/Walk/Standstill  -> Jump -> Backwards
 # Dash Cancel
 ## Dash (Dashdance)
 ## Run -> Crouch